siuking666/Larson-Davis-Sound-Meter-Monitoring-Software-Development/Readme_export-data-processing.md

 -	Serial number: serial number of your sound meter that exported the data, e.g. 40126
 -	Specific file name: ONLY if you want to process ONE specific file, otherwise leave it as ¡§None¡¨
 -	Columns to skip: specify which columns you want to discard from the data

-Wishlist:
+# Wishlist:
 -	Able to process excel format .xlsx output the same way
 -	If ¡§irrelevant¡¨ files, or files without dates/with wrong format in their names are present in the input folder, still process them and throw them into ¡§uncategorized¡¨ output folder?
 -	Support for SQL auto-upload to database
 -	A GUI for frontend

--	GitHub version control
-Known issue:
+# Known issue/concern:
 -	It does not verify the CSV data structure.
 If a CSV contains a different data structure, i.e. missing columns, it will be processed and appended to the output as-is.

-Backend operation:
+# Backend operation:
 -	The code starts by checking if input directory exists; if not the program stops.
 -	It also checks if the output directory exists, if not, one is created
 -